-For crypto traders interested in the DeFi space, a term that might be popping up frequently is collateralized debt position or CDP.
-It’s one of MakerDAO’s popular products that is currently running prominently in the market.
+For crypto traders interested in the DeFi space, a term that might frequently be popping up is collateralised debt position or CDP.
+It’s one of MakerDAO’s popular products currently running prominently in the market.

-Throughout this article, we will look at CDP meaning, how this loan position works, as well as its benefits for traders and investors.
+Throughout this article, we will look at CDP’s meaning, how this loan position works, and its benefits for traders and investors.

-The DAI that is generated as a result of the transaction can be used for many things, including buying more cryptocurrency, trading for fiat currency, gaming, bitcoin gambling, or other transactions related to crypto.
+The DAI generated as a result of the transaction can be used for many things, including buying more cryptocurrency, trading for fiat currency, gaming, bitcoin gambling, or other transactions related to crypto.

 How Does The Loan Work